Professional wrestling holds: STF

 STF is short for "Stepover Toehold Facelock".
 This hold is performed on an opponent who is lying face down on the mat.
 The wrestler grabs one of the opponent's legs and places the opponent's ankle between their thighs.
 The wrestler then lies on top of the opponent's back and locks their arms around the opponent's head.
 The wrestler then pulls back, stretching the opponent's back, neck, and knee.
-The move was invented by Lou Thesz and popularized by Masahiro Chono and John Cena, who named it the STFU.
+The move was popularised by Lou Thesz, albeit it is a traditional catch wrestling move pre-dating Lou Thesz by many decades; it was further popularised by Masahiro Chono and John Cena, who named it the STFU before the PG Era.
 Samoa Joe, Jazz, Erik Watts and Nikki Bella have also used this move.

 Cross-legged STF

 Starting in the same position as a regular STF, the attacker takes both the opponent's legs, bends them at the knees, and crosses them, placing one ankle in the other leg's knee-pit.
 The wrestler then grabs the free ankle and places that ankle between their thighs.
 They then lie on top of the opponent's back and lock their arms around the opponent's face.
 The wrestler then pulls back, stretching the opponent's back, neck, and knees.
-Jungle Boy uses this as the Snare Trap, while Kazuchika Okada uses a kneeling version called the Red Ink.
+Jack Perry uses this as the Snare Trap, while Kazuchika Okada uses a kneeling version called the Red Ink.
 An arm-trap variation of this move was invented by WWE wrestler William Regal and is currently known as a Regal Stretch.